Man arrested after callers report he was driving on I-10 while fondling himself

 “[Other drivers] advised [Toomey] was performing a lewd act on himself while driving.
 The caller further advised that there appeared to be juveniles in the vehicle,” a State Police spokesperson said.

-Because his two kid daughters were in the car at the time, Toomey was charged with indecent behavior with a juvenile and contributing to the delinquency of a juvenile.
+Because two juvenile family members were in the car at the time, Toomey was charged with indecent behavior with a juvenile and contributing to the delinquency of a juvenile.

 The kids were released into the custody of Louisiana Department of Children & Family Services and they will be reunited with their mother.